Meet the Senior Leadership Team

 Ms Sue Maguire

 I started my career in the Media but quickly realised that I needed to be in a role with a far stronger sense of moral purpose.
 I trained to be an English teacher in Oxford University and since then have gained over 25 years of teaching and leadership experience in 5 large and very different boroughs, three of which have been in London.
-I am also a qualified Ofsted Inspector which keeps me fully involved in the areas of school improvement across London and the South East.
 My passion stems from a singular belief that our young people deserve the very highest quality educational experience and that all schools must be wholly focused on ensuring that this is delivered both in the classroom and beyond.
 I cannot abide "limits" being placed on any child and see my role as the Headteacher being instrumental in enhancing our students' life chances through an engaging, caring but always challenging curriculum and school ethos.
 The relentless drive from all our staff at Hatch End High School never ceases to amaze and impress me.
 I feel very lucky to lead such a warm and vibrant institution.

 Ms Marina Dunford